Modeling the frequency-domain ringdown amplitude of comparable-mass mergers with greybody factors: Introduction

 For this purpose, in Sec.~\ref{sec:model} we introduce a simple phenomenological model for the ringdown amplitude in the frequency domain, inspired by the parameterization proposed in~\cite{Rosato:2024arw,Rosato:2025lxb}.
 The waveform is proportional to the BH greybody factor, and thus depends only on the remnant mass~$M$ and spin~$\chi$, and contains two additional parameters.
 One of these parameters controls an extra power-law frequency modulation relative to the greybody factor~\cite{Rosato:2024arw,Rosato:2025lxb}, whose inclusion improves the accuracy of the model by roughly two orders of magnitude.

 We validate this model by fitting it to a large set of numerical relativity simulations of comparable-mass, aligned-spin BBH mergers from the SXS catalog~\cite{Boyle:2019kee,Scheel:2025jct}.
 In Sec.~\ref{sec:fits}, we analyze how the model parameters depend on the progenitor masses and (aligned) spins, and we provide practical fitting formulas suitable for parameter-estimation applications.
+We then test the predictive accuracy of the fitted model on a large set of simulations.
 Finally, in Sec.~\ref{sec:discussion} we summarize our main results and discuss future prospects.